 How to Tell If Your Thermostat Is Bad

 Keeping your thermostat clean will ensure it works correctly.
-If you allow dust and debris to accumulate your thermostat will give of incorrect readings.
+If you allow dust and debris to accumulate, your thermostat will give off incorrect readings.

 If so, you’ll get readings with a higher temperature than it actually is.
-Your heater either won’t turn on or simply shut off.
+Your heater either won’t turn on or simply shuts off.

 If for some reason your thermostat is on one end of your home or another, you’ll probably get incorrect readings.

-That’s because some sides of your home get more sun than others and that will mess up your thermostat.
-Move it to a central location of your home and things will correct themselves.
+That’s because some sides of your home get more sun than others, and that will mess up your thermostat.
+Move it to a central location in your home, and things will correct themselves.

 Fix Your Thermostat Problems